JuJussel/clini-ui-lib/docs/Select.md

 - required: Required text will be displayed
 - data: data for dropdown list.
 Array
 - placeholder: Empty text
-- prop: key of object to display when selected.
+- displayValueProp: key of object to display when selected.
 Only needed when data is Object
+- returnValueProp: key to return if Object.
+If not set, Object will be returned
 - loading: Shows loading in dropdown
 - color: Background color while not focused.
 Text color will cahnge to white.